sandbox-bio/sandbox.bio/app/src/tutorials/debugging-puzzles/steps/PuzzleBedSpaces.md

 }];

 const hints = [
-	`As suggested by the <code>bedtools</code> error message, try running <code>cat -t exons.bed</code>.
+	`As suggested by the error message, run <code>cat -t exons.bed</code>.
 Also try <code>head exons.bed</code>.
-Do any lines stand out as different from the others?`, `In the output of <code>cat -t exons.bed</code>, note that the first line looks different than the rest: it uses space as the delimiter instead of tabs.`, `You can use a <code>sed</code> command to replace spaces with tabs (<code>\\t</code>).`, `Don't forget to specify that you want the <code>sed</code> replace logic to be global!` ];
+Do any lines stand out from the others?`, `In the output of <code>cat -t exons.bed</code>, the first line uses spaces as the column delimiter instead of tabs.`, `You can use a <code>sed</code> command to replace spaces with tabs (<code>\\t</code>).`, `Don't forget to specify that you want the <code>sed</code> replace logic to be global!` ];